Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Estimates for L Infinity Estimates for Phi

 It suffices to show that all terms appearing on the right hand side of \eqref{PhiComms} can be bounded by the energy when inserted into \eqref{ASobEst}.
-Due to the energy considerations coming from the metric, we focus on bounding them by $\mathcal{E}_5[\phi](T)$, rather than $\mathcal{E}_2$, which makes calculations significantly easier.
-The first term on the right appears in $\mathcal{E}_2[\phi](T)$.
+The first two terms on the right hand side appear almost immediately in $S_2[\phi]$, using the estimate $\tz \leq\tz[1/2+\overline{\mu}]$ for the second term.